 Samantha’s story presents a hypothetical situation based on common planning scenarios; for illustrative purposes only.

-Consider Samantha, a successful tech entrepreneur who built significant wealth through her company’s growth and early investments in the innovation economy.
+Consider Samantha, a successful tech entrepreneur who built significant wealth through her company’s growth and early investments.
 She has three adult children, two brothers, and several nieces and nephews pursuing college and professional educations.
-She also wanted to support first-generation college students and fund early-stage cancer research.
+While she dreamed of making a meaningful impact in cancer research, she first wanted to ensure her immediate and extended family could benefit from her success during her lifetime.

-Working with her advisors, Samantha established a series of short-term rolling GRATs, funded with a concentrated position in a fast-growing tech stock.
-The GRAT structure allowed the assets’ appreciation to pass efficiently to her family with minimal tax exposure, preserving her broader financial plan.
+Working with her advisors, Samantha established a series of short-term rolling GRATs funded with a concentrated position in a fast-growing tech stock.
+As the GRATs succeeded, appreciation passed efficiently to trusts for her family with minimal gift tax exposure, allowing her to provide meaningful support while preserving more of her wealth.

-The GRATs didn’t change her values.
+The GRATs didn’t change Samantha’s values.
 They simply gave her the peace of mind to act on them.

 The Real Role of GRATs in Philanthropy